James Thomas, MPH, PhD

 2005, Parr Center for Ethics, University of North Carolina at Chapel HillMoister Fellow of Ethics

 2002, University of North Carolina Institute for the Arts and Humanities

-For three years, Dr. Thomas served as an ethics adviser to the director of the Centers for Disease Control and Prevention.
+Following foundational work in establishing the first public health code of ethics, Dr. Thomas served as an ethics adviser to the Director of the Centers for Disease Control and Prevention.

 In his current position as director of the USAID-funded MEASURE Evaluation Project, he participates in global meetings to set priorities and agendas for strengthening health information systems used to guide public health in developing countries.

 Dr. Thomas founded and directed a non-profit organization called Africa Rising that enabled African community-based organizations (CBOs) to increase their capacity and impact through networking with other African CBOs.
 He also was co-founder of a non-profit that serves families affected by incarceration in Durham, North Carolina.

 Practice ActivitiesMuch of Dr. Thomas' research is intended to affect the practice of public health.
 His research on ethical responses to a pandemic informs the policies in states, cities and counties throughout the United States.
 Similarly, his contribution to the creation of a public health code of ethics guides national and state public health organizations.

 When researching sexually transmitted diseases in rural North Carolina, Dr. Thomas’ method was community-based and participatory, leading to a lay health adviser program to decrease STDs.
 And his organizational network analysis of HIV-related service providers in developing countries is often used by the local communities to improve their service coordination and disease control.

 A code of ethics for public health.
 Thomas JC, Sage M, Dillenberg J, Guillory VJ (2002).
 American Journal of Public Health, 92(7), 1057-1059.